microsoft/botframework-solutions/docs/site/_docs/howto/skills/addingskills.md

 Run the following command to update a Skill to your Virtual Assistant.
 This assumes you are running the CLI within the project directory and have created your Bot through the template and therefore have a `skills.json` file present in the working folder.

 The `--luisFolder` parameter can be used to point the Skill CLI at the source LU files for trigger utterances.
-For Skills provided within this repo these can be found in the `Deployment\Resources\LU` folder of each Skill.
+For Skills provided within this repo these can be found in the `Deployment/Resources/LU` folder of each Skill.
 The CLI will automatically traverse locale folder hierarchies.
 This can be omitted for any of the skills we provide as the LU files are provided locally.
 Also, you have to specify the `--cs` (for C#) or `--ts` (for TypeScript) argument for determining the coding language of your assistant, since each language takes different folder structures that need to be taken into consideration.

 ```bash
 botskills update --botName YOUR_BOT_NAME --remoteManifest "http://<YOUR_SKILL_MANIFEST>.azurewebsites.net/api/skill/manifest" --luisFolder [path] --cs